 If this is your first time taking up snow removal jobs, identify if your crew members are up for the job.
 Hire accordingly.
 If a certain crew has more expertise, you know whom to send to your high-value clients.

-Attentive can be a real game-changer for your snow removal business by simplifying property measurements for you.
-This means you’ll be able to generate faster quotes and capture more business, without any fieldwork.
-To talk to us, click here.
+Attentive.ai can be a real game-changer for your snow removal business by simplifying property measurements for you.
+This means you’ll be able to generate faster quotes and capture more business without any field work.
+To talk to us, book a meeting with us today.